 All modules except the final one have either five or six parts and a test.
 The final module has four parts.
 Each part is intended to take one class session and is laid out stating the purpose and the process.
 The process part walks students through the activities which might include watching one or more videos, answering questions related to videos, becoming familiar with vocabulary words and terms, reading primary sources or other information, completing a graphic organizer, or preparing for a discussion.

-Students take a 20-question multiple-choice test at the end of each module.
-The test can also be printed out if you prefer that format.
+At the end of each module, students take a 20-question multiple-choice test, which can also be printed out if you prefer that format.
 The answer key is included for the teacher.
 Some lessons include an extension activity after the test.

 A description of the fifth module on the Bill of Rights should help.
 The first lesson, titled “Dissenters at the Constitutional Convention,” begins with a paragraph explaining that there was significant dissent, particularly by three individuals, George Mason, Elbridge Gerry, and Edmund Randolph.
 Students view images of statues of them that were created to reflect their attitudes at the Constitutional Convention and discuss the body language represented.
 They read short biographies about each of them.
 Finally, they read an excerpt from Benjamin Franklin’s “Closing Speech at the Constitutional Convention” where he pleaded for support for the Constitution despite its flaws.
 (For those teaching group classes, the documents, biographies, and other readings can be shared through Google Classroom.)